MicrosoftDocs/azure-devops-docs/docs/organizations/security/namespace-reference.md

 ## Internal namespaces and permissions

-The following table describes the security namespaces and permissions that aren't surfaced through the user interface.
-They are primarily used to grant access to members of default security groups or to internal resources and shouldn't be altered in any way.
+The following table describes the security namespaces and permissions that aren't surfaced through the web portal.
+They are primarily used to grant access to members of default security groups or to internal resources.
+We strongly recommend that you don't alter these permission settings in any way.

 ---
 :::row:::